 The terms ‘planning agreement’, ‘planning obligation’, ‘unilateral obligation’ and ‘planning gain’ are often used interchangeably.

 The terms known as a Section 106 Agreement is the overarching legal agreement which results from the planning obligations process.
 Planning gain is a generic term to describe the community benefits achieved through this process.

-A planning obligation is a legally binding document which enables a local planning authority to secure matters such as the provision of infrastructure or services, or contributions towards them, to support development.
-Planning obligations are used as a mechanism to make an otherwise unacceptable development acceptable, and are only used where it is not possible to address an unacceptable impact through planning conditions.
+A planning obligation is a legally binding document which enables a local planning authority to secure matters such as the provision of infrastructure, services or contributions towards them to support development.

 - to require money to be paid to the Local Planning Authority, County Council or Parish Council